cameronapak/open-chat/README.md

 A truly open AI chatbot.

 Not locked down to any given LLM provider.

+Sign into your OpenRouter account via Oauth, secured through encryption.

 Easily import into your existing apps.